Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 ENCI quarry vantage point

-From the viewing platform you look into the ENCI quarry and see the lakes with their deep azure colour, which is due to the reflection of the blue sky in the depth of the water.
-More info on ENCI quarry vantage point
+From the viewing platform you look into the ENCI quarry and see the lakes with their deep azure colour.
+More about viewing platform ENCI quarry

 ENCI quarry

 The quarry was created by the marl extraction of the ENCI (First Dutch Cement Industry).
-Since 1926, lime-rich marl was mined for the cement industry in the heart of Sint-Pietersberg (Mount Saint peter).
+Since 1926, lime-rich marl was mined for the cement industry in the heart of Mount Saint Peter (St. Pietersberg hill).
 900,000 tonnes of cement were produced here annually, and the ENCI plant's striking chimney still towers high above the landscape.
 In 2018, ENCI stopped extracting marl, after which Natuurmonumenten took control of the area in 2020.
 Thanks to this takeover, nature was once again given room to develop here, and the area was transformed into a nature reserve.

 -